Athletic Bilbao: History

-Bilbao FC, Athletic Club and Club Bizcaya
+Bilbao FC, Athletic Club, and Club Bizcaya

-Football was introduced to Bilbao by two distinct groups with British connections: British workers and Basque students returning from schools in Britain.
-In the late 19th century, Bilbao was a leading industrial town and attracted many migrant workers, including miners from the north-east of England and shipyard workers from Southampton, Portsmouth and Sunderland.
-They brought with them the game of football and came together to form Bilbao Football Club.
-Meanwhile, sons of the Basque educated classes, such as Juan Astorquia, went to Britain to complete their studies, and developed an interest in football, so when they returned they began to arrange games with British workers.
-In 1898, Juan Astorquia and 6 other students belonging to the Gymnasium Zamacois founded the Athletic Club, using the English spelling.
-Luis Márquez become the club's first president in 1900.
+Football was introduced to Bilbao by two distinct groups with British connections: British workers, and Basque students returning from schools in Britain.
+In the late 19th century, Bilbao was a leading industrial town, thus becoming the home to a large British colony, mainly made up of migrant workers, including shipyard workers and miners from various areas of England, such as Southampton, Portsmouth, and Sunderland.
+Along with coal, they brought with them (as in so many other parts of the world) the game of football.
+Meanwhile, sons of the Basque educated classes, such as Juan Astorquia, went to Britain to complete their studies, and while there they developed a deep interest in football, so when they returned they began to organize games with British workers at the Hippodrome of Lamiako, which at the time was the home of organized football in Biscay.

-In 1901, a meeting held in the Café García established more formal rules and regulations.
-In 1902, founding member Juan Astorquia was elected president, ruling from 1902 until 1903.
-Under his presidency, Bilbao FC and Athletic formed a combined team known as Club Bizcaya, which was created to compete in the Copa de la Coronación (forerunner of the Copa del Rey which officially began a year later), and they returned with the trophy after beating Joan Gamper's FC Barcelona 2-1 in the final.
-On 24 March 1903, under the presidency of Juan Astorquia, Bilbao FC and its associates were officially and definitively absorbed by Athletic Club.
-In the same year, Basque students also formed an affiliated team, Athletic Club Madrid, which later evolved into Atlético Madrid, after watching Athletic's epic triumph in the 1903 Copa del Rey Final.
+In 1898, Juan Astorquia and six other Basque students belonging to the Gymnasium Zamacois began to practice football in Lamiako.
+Three years later, in 1901, at a meeting held at the Café García, this group of football pioneers, now larger, began conversations to become a legalized official football club, which they called Athletic Club, using the English spelling.
+Luis Márquez became the club's first president, while Astorquia and Alfred Mills (the club's only foreign-born founder) were named the team's captain and vice-captain, but in 1902, Astorquia replaced Márquez as president, ruling from 1902 until 1903.
+Under his presidency, Athletic and their city rivals Bilbao Football Club reached an agreement to combine the best players of both sides to form a team known as Club Bizcaya, which was created to compete in the 1902 Copa de la Coronación (forerunner of the Copa del Rey which officially began a year later) held in Madrid; Bizcaya returned to Bilbao with the trophy after beating Joan Gamper's FC Barcelona 2–1 in the final.
+On 24 March 1903, Bilbao FC and its associates were officially and definitively absorbed by Athletic Club.
 The club itself declares 1898 as its foundation date.